Dannyjhl/JIAHAO.github.io/_pages/about.md

 💼Internship Experience
 ---
-In 2023, I interned at KEMU Technology in Suzhou, where I helped maintain a high-traffic database supporting over 30 million entries and 20,000+ daily visits.
-I also developed a viral restaurant exploration mini-program that attracted over 300 TikTok influencers and reached 32,000 daily users.
+In 2023, I interned at KEMU Technology in Suzhou, maintaining a high-traffic database (30M+ entries, 20K+ daily visits) and developing a viral restaurant mini-program with 32K daily users.

-Afterward in 2024, I joined <span style="color: #e63946;">AMD (Advanced Micro Devices) </span> in Shanghai as a software intern, where I worked on real-time video AI applications.
-I developed a GPU-accelerated face-swapping system that combined object detection with FFmpeg and RyzenAI.
-This involved replacing CPU-bound OpenCV processing with custom shaders, optimizing performance to maintain 20 FPS through asynchronous CPU-GPU execution.
+In 2024, I joined <span style="color: #e63946;">AMD</span> in Shanghai as a software intern, where I built a real-time face-swapping system using FFmpeg, object detection, and <span style="color: #e63946;">RyzenAI</span>.
+I replaced CPU-bound OpenCV processing with custom GPU shaders and optimized asynchronous CPU-GPU execution to sustain 20 FPS.

 🔬 Research
 ---